watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

 Introduction
 ------------

-Coagulation-Flocculation is a water treatment process  designed to remove suspended solids (primarily as natural organic matter) from solution by converting those small, suspended particles into larger 'floccs' that can then be separated by sedimentation and/or filtration (or other separation processes) later in the treatment train.
+Coagulation-Flocculation is a water treatment process  designed to remove total suspended solids (TSS, primarily as natural organic matter) from solution by converting those small, suspended particles into larger 'floccs' that can then be separated by sedimentation and/or filtration (or other separation processes) later in the treatment train.
 This is accomplished in a 2-stage process: